lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 011.md

 We rolled stealth, we rolled poorly, we are fucked.
 Alton was moe, en moest even een power nappie doen.
 We rolled stealth, we rolled poorly, we aren't fucked!
-We moved back to the farmsteads for a tactical retreat
+We moved back to the farmsteads for a tactical retreat, as most of us are heavily damaged, and can't really continue like this.

 # Loot: